jakobkummerow/weinkeller/README.md

 If the recommended requirements are too onerous, you can use these instructions instead.
 The instructions below assume that this may be the case on Windows;
 they translate to other systems in a straightforward manner.

+Drawbacks of the minimal installation compared to the recommended installation:
+- no built-in updater
+- no graphical user interface for the server (just command line)
+- the server may be a bit slow for huge databases

 ### Requirements